fjeremic/fractal-pioneer/README.md

 ## Introduction

-Fractal Pioneer is a Qt based application for exploring 3D fractals and generating high-FPS high-resultion keyframes from a user defined set of waypoints using a constant speed interpolated camera system.
+Fractal Pioneer is a Qt based application for exploring 3D fractals and generating high-FPS high-resolution keyframes from a user defined set of waypoints using a constant speed interpolated camera system.
 The application was used to generate the above linked YouTube video using a preloaded set of waypoints which are included with the application.